deltachat/chatmail/README.md

 in this case, just run `ssh-keygen -R "mail.example.org"` as recommended to make sure you can connect with SSH.

-1. First, copy `/var/lib/acme` to your local machine with `ssh root@13.37.13.37 tar c /var/lib/acme | ssh root@13.12.23.42 tar x -C /var/lib/`.
+1. First, copy `/var/lib/acme` to the new server with `ssh root@13.37.13.37 tar c /var/lib/acme | ssh root@13.12.23.42 tar x -C /var/lib/`.
+   This transfers your TLS certificate.

+2. You should also copy `/etc/dkimkeys` to the new server with `ssh root@13.37.13.37 tar c /etc/dkimkeys | ssh root@13.12.23.42 tar x -C /etc/` so the DKIM DNS record stays correct.

-2. On the new server, run `chown root: -R /var/lib/acme` to make sure the permissions are correct.
+3. On the new server, run `chown root: -R /var/lib/acme` and `chown root: -R /etc/dkimkeys` to make sure the permissions are correct.

-3. Run `cmdeploy run --disable-mail --ssh-host 13.12.23.42` to install chatmail on the new machine. postfix and dovecot are disabled for now, we will enable them later.
+4. Run `cmdeploy run --disable-mail --ssh-host 13.12.23.42` to install chatmail on the new machine. postfix and dovecot are disabled for now, we will enable them later.

-4. Now, point DNS to the new IP addresses.
+5. Now, point DNS to the new IP addresses.

    You can already remove the old IP addresses from DNS.
    Existing Delta Chat users will still be able to connect